let-sh/caddy-oss-object/README.md

 }
 ```

-All of the five arguments support placeholder.
+All of the five arguments support [Placeholder Conventions](https://caddyserver.com/docs/conventions#placeholders).